azsk/AzTS-docs/Control coverage/Feature/Bastion.md

 ### Recommendation

 - **Azure Portal**
-    To disable shareable link of the bastion : Go to Azure Portal --> Select your Bastion --> Settings blade --> 'Shareable links' -->  select all the VMs with links --> Click 'Delete'-->  Settings blade --> Configuration --> Uncheck 'Shareable Link' option --> Click 'Apply'.
+   "To delete all the shareable links: Go to Azure Portal --> Select your Bastion --> Settings blade --> 'Shareable links' --> select all the VMs with links --> Click 'Delete' and to disable shareable link flag: Select your Bastion --> Settings blade --> Configuration --> Uncheck 'Shareable Link' option --> Click 'Apply'.",

 ### Azure Policy or ARM API used for evaluation